Linuxfabrik/monitoring-plugins/check-plugins/mysql-joins/README.md

 **Important Notes:**

 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
-* The recommendation depends on the current `join_buffer_size`: below 4 MiB the plugin suggests raising it; above 4 MiB the buffer is already considered large enough and only "use JOINs with indexes" is suggested (matching MySQLTuner's logic - raising the buffer further mostly hurts memory usage without helping the actual problem)
+* The recommendation depends on the current `join_buffer_size`: below 4 MiB the plugin suggests raising it; above 4 MiB it stops doing so.
+The 4 MiB threshold is **MySQLTuner's heuristic**, hard-coded in their source as the cutoff for the "raise" recommendation.
+Neither MySQL nor MariaDB documentation describes a performance cliff at that point - the join-buffer sizing is a continuous diminishing-returns curve.
+We mirror the threshold for consistency with MySQLTuner output, not because of a documented technical sweet spot
-* `join_buffer_size > 4 MiB` is independently flagged as WARN (deviation from MySQLTuner): the buffer is allocated per session, so on a server with many `max_connections` an oversized `join_buffer_size` reserves a lot of memory without measurable benefit
+* `join_buffer_size > 4 MiB` is independently flagged as WARN (deviation from MySQLTuner): `join_buffer_size` is allocated **per session**, so on a server with many `max_connections` an oversized buffer reserves a lot of memory (`size × max_connections`)

 **Data Collection:**